 Miraculously though, we arrive in Trinidad – late, but glad to be on terra firma once more.

 Later I read that this plane is built to carry only 40 passengers.
-Today the plane holds 46 seats, 49 passengers, and too much baggage.
+Today the plane holds 46 seats, 49 passengers, and too much cargo.

-The oppressive wall of humidity hits you on leaving the airport – it’s very hot.
+The oppressive wall of humidity hits you on leaving the airport and stepping on to the footpath – it’s very hot.

 Probably, more noticeable as we’ve spent the last few months, criss-crossing the high altitudes of the Andes.